- Supports a strong, healthy immune system

 Successful therapists ascribe the efficacy of this natural remedy to its immunostimulating, antiviral, anti-inflammatory and anti-toxic properties.

-One capsule (clear) contains 300 mg Taxus brevifolia concentrate in pharmaceutical grade.
+One capsule (clear) contains 300 mg Taxus brevifolia (Pacific yew twig tip powder).

 The usual dosage in patients with unhealthy cell growth is 6 – 8 capsules of 300 mg per day.
 The patients are advised to continue taking the yew preparation for one year after the disappearance (below the detection limit) of unhealthy cells.